MAR Committees, Task Forces, and Other Groups

 Meetings: Quarterly

-The Member Benefits Committee evaluates, provides, and promotes services and products that benefit a member’s business and enhance services and value to MAR members.
-The Member Benefits Committee has the authority to review, approve, and terminate affinity partnerships and to provide and promote services and products that benefit a member’s business and enhance member value to its members.
+The Member Benefits Committee evaluates, provides and promotes services and products that benefit a member’s business and enhance services and value to MAR members.
+The committee has the authority to review, approve and terminate affinity partnerships.
+The Member Benefits Committee is responsible for selecting recipients of the MAR Gratitude Project Award and reviewing consumer awareness promotions.

 The charge of the Professional Standards Committee is to continue to provide fair, ethical, and consistent Professional Standards services through experienced and well-trained members.
 Members shall be available to serve pursuant to the MAR Interboard Arbitration Agreement and the Interstate Arbitration Agreement, including but not limited to: offering mediation, ombudsman, grievance, and arbitration to resolve and enforce the Code of Ethics of the National Associations of REALTORS® and commission disputes between members.